 The folks at a Canon made the g11 with an included magnified snapshot (not shown) on the screen, which really helps with manual focusing.
 It has a scale that starts with feet, then switches over to inches when doing your macro focusing at super close distances.

 Avoid using the pop up flash on your point and shoot for lighting up your subject.
 The results will disappoint you for sure.
 Some higher end point and shoot cameras have a hot shoe for an external flash gun.
 If yours does you have a huge advantage.

 I used an external flash mounted on top of my Canon G11 and "bounced" it off one of my large 32x40 inch foam-core boards which was on the left side of my set-up.

 I set the camera self-timer to 10 seconds so that the camera had plenty of time to settle before the exposure was made.

-With electronic flash, any movement would have been frozen by the quick exposure, but it is always a good practice when using a tripod to use a remote shutter cord or the camera's timer.
+With electronic flash, you'll freeze any movement by the super fast exposure, but it is always a good practice when using a tripod to use a remote shutter cord or the camera's timer.

 The large surface of the foam-core reflected the flash from above, slightly behind, and to the side of the camera.

 You can see how this directional, but soft macro lighting brings out the texture and the detail of the inside of this daffodil.
 I'm not thrilled with how I cropped it back then, but you improve your composition skills by practicing.